 For this meatball sub recipe, I’m offering the option of making your own meatballs.
 BUT believe you me you can make a terrific meatball sub with frozen meatballs as well.
 And you can make your own marinara sauce, or use a jar of your favorite brand.

 I made these in smaller sub versions, two meatballs to a 4-inch or so sub.
-I also think this is easier than cutting longer subs in half, but you can certainly do that.
+You can also make longer subs and cut them into pieces.

 - ¼ cup milk

 - 1 ¼ pounds ground meat preferably a combination of beef, pork and veal